 Pittsburgh - go up Mount Washington by the Duquesne Incline

 Originally powered by steam but now electric driven the Duquesne Incline is a funicular or inclined railway that goes up the side of Mount Washington, and carries foot passengers up and down the mount.
 It was originally built back in 1877 to carry cargo up the steep slopes as there were few roads at the time, but now offers sensational views over the city of Pittsburgh and the surrounding area.

-Introduction to Pennsylvania
+Introduction of Pennsylvania

 Pennsylvania is not only one of America's largest states, but also contains some of the country's most frequently visited tourist destinations.
 There is as large an amount of hotels in Pennsylvania as there are attractions, and many establishments can be found in the state's biggest city of Philadelphia, where some of the state's most luxurious accommodations and budget hotels are located, along with everything else in between.
 The other most famous city, Pittsburgh, is located on the opposite end of the state and contains an equal variety of the lodgings.
 Some of the most historic buildings are located in the state capital of Harrisburg, including restored historic inns and charming bed and breakfast businesses.
 One of the most unique places to stay in the region is the traditional Amish community of Lancaster, which can be found near the region of Hershey most famous for its chocolate and the community of Gettysburg best known for its important Civil War address.
 Camping on the shores of Lake Erie or relaxing in a Poconos resort are other popular places to stay in the district.